-Kansas City Plant (KCP), located in Kansas City, Mo., is the principal nonnuclear production site within the nuclear weapons complex, responsible for manufacturing and procuring nonnuclear components for nuclear weapons, including electronic, mechanical, and engineered material components.
+Kansas City National Security Campus (NSC), located in Kansas City, Mo., is the principal nonnuclear production site within the nuclear weapons complex, responsible for manufacturing and procuring nonnuclear components for nuclear weapons, including electronic, mechanical, and engineered material components.
 It supports national laboratories, universities, and U.S. industry.
-Work for other federal agencies is also conducted at KCP in a variety of national security programs.
-Additionally, KCP is an NNSA leader in the Six Sigma program for continuous process improvement.
+Work for other federal agencies is also conducted at NSC in a variety of national security programs.
+Additionally, NSC is an NNSA leader in the Six Sigma program for continuous process improvement.

 Lawrence Livermore National Laboratory (LLNL), in Livermore, Calif., is a national security laboratory responsible for the design, engineering, safety and reliability of the nuclear explosives package in nuclear weapons.
 It supports surveillance, assessment, and refurbishment of the nuclear weapons stockpile.
 LLNL also possesses unique high-energy-density physics capabilities and scientific computing assets, as well as world-class lasers and high explosives facilities with robust research programs.
 LLNL is also home to a broad range of national security work for the DoD, DHS, the intelligence community and others.

 Los Alamos National Laboratory (LANL), in Los Alamos, N.M., is a national security laboratory and the original nuclear weapon design site, dating back to the historical Manhattan Project of World War II.
 It is responsible for the design, engineering, safety and reliability of the nuclear explosives package in nuclear weapons.
 This laboratory possesses unique capabilities in neutron scattering, enhanced surveillance, radiography, and plutonium science and engineering.
 LANL also has premier programs in global security, nonproliferation, bio threats, global climate modeling and other critical problems.